 Though the statistics sound scary, it’s not necessary to cut sweets cold turkey.
 Instead, here are some tips for treating your toddler, and on how to be a savvy consumer.

 - Stick with healthy sweets: Treats don’t have to mean cake and ice cream.
-If Baby has a sweet tooth, you can try to offer nutritious options to fulfill his requests, like a tasty fruit smoothie with lots of berries, or even a glass of milk with his cookie, because a bit of protein, like the amount in milk, can help curb the sugar crash.
+If Baby has a sweet tooth, you can try to offer nutritious options to fulfill their requests, like a tasty fruit smoothie with lots of berries, or even a glass of milk with their cookie, because a bit of protein, like the amount in milk, can help curb the sugar crash.

 - Read the label: Even foods that are marketed toward children, and that are described as “healthy” are often packed with some not-so-great ingredients.
 Making a point to read food labels is a great way to ensure you’re making the right choices.
 Skip food and drink that include words like “high-fructose corn syrup” or “juice concentrate,” as these are good indicators that what’s inside is packed with a lot of extra, added sugar.

 - Remember to count drinks: Sweetened beverages pack a major caloric punch.
-If Baby is loading up on juice or sports drinks, he is probably getting too many calories from beverages, which leaves less room in his tummy for necessary nutrients.
-If he begs for juice regularly, a watered-down version can be better for his health and easier on his teeth.
+If Baby is loading up on juice or sports drinks, they are probably getting too many calories from beverages, which leaves less room in their tummy for necessary nutrients.
+If they begs for juice regularly, a watered-down version can be better for their health and easier on their teeth.

 - “Dental Health & Hygiene for Young Children.”
 HealthyChildren.
 American Academy of Pediatrics, October 14 2015.
 Web.

 - “Know Your Limit For Added Sugars.”
 Centers for Disease Control and Prevention.
 U.S. Department of Health and Human Services, September 27 2016.
 Web.